Safety is important

 • detailed emergency evacuation protocols

-• CORI checks for all staff
+• CORI/SORI checks for all staff

 In addition, our staff receives continued training in dance education, First Aid/CPR, and abuse prevention.